bdsmgeek/.com/shibari/README.md

 All that said I am an open and chill person so just talk to me if you have thoughts/concerns, just respect me and my time please and will do so in turn.

+## Photos / Videos and posting to socials

+I enjoy seeing people react to my work and creating artistic visions so photos and videos are much appreciated by myself.
+I also enjoy the freedom to have my face out there without worry.

+I will usually post to both my Instagram and Fetlife accounts with attribution as negotiated with my partner.

+Please let me know if you are okay with media or not, with whatever limitations.

 ## What to Expect?

 1. Negotiation, reading this document is part of that but also just having an open and honest conversation before we play and active communication during.